top of page

 About Us

-NIHR St Georges CRF is jointly led by Co-Directors Professor Daniel Forton, NHS Hepatology Consultant and Associate Medical Director for Research and Dr Catherine Cosgrove, NHS Infectious Disease Consultant and Adult Lead for the Vaccine Institute.
+The CRF is jointly led by Co-Directors Professor Daniel Forton, NHS Hepatology Consultant and Dr Catherine Cosgrove, NHS Infectious Diseases Consultant and Adult Lead for the Vaccine Institute.

 CRF-160.jpg